yiye3/GUICourse/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />The datasets are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-Code under this repo is licensed under a MIT License.
+The code under this repo is licensed under an MIT License.

 ## Disclaimer

 These datasets were collected and released solely for research purposes, with the goal of training versatile GUI agents.
-The authors are strongly against any potential harmful use of the data or technology to any party.
+The authors are strongly against any potentially harmful use of the data or technology by any party.

 ## Citation Information